isaacmarchand/Heterogeneity/README.md

 -   Dimension of the figure as a percentage of a page for the width 'w' and height 'h'. (for the export only)
 -   Some adjustable parameters (for some of the figures)
 -   In bracket, all the code required to generate the figure
--   After hte brackets, some code to export the figures if needed
+-   After the brackets, some code to export the figures if needed

 Almost all the data contained in the figures of section 3 and 5 comes from the pre-simulated data contained in the 'simulatedData' folder.
 The data for the figures of section 4 is generated directly in the script.